A Comprehensive Benchmark for Electrocardiogram Time-Series: Introduction

 Inspired by the success of large language models, pre-training large time-series models (LTMs) has become a mainstream trend in time-series modeling~\cite{liutimer,gao2024units}.
 As a time-series data type, ECG is often integrated with other time-series datasets, such as meteorological and financial data, to pre-train LTMs~\cite{ma2024survey}.
 However, this integration overlooks the unique characteristics of ECG, leading to potential misunderstandings.
 Compared to other time-series data, ECG has the following features: (1) It exhibits quasi-periodic behavior, which differs from other time-series with no periodicity (e.g., financial data) or stable periodicity (e.g., weather data).
-This is because the periodicity of ECG is influenced by physiological factors, such as heart rate and myocardial ischemia~\cite{wagner2014marriott,chakraborty2018efficient}; (2) ECG is applied in a wide range of complex applications, such as disease diagnosis based on classification and maternal-fetal waveform prediction based on generations.
+This is because the periodicity of ECG is influenced by physiological factors, such as myocardial ischemia~\cite{wagner2014marriott,chakraborty2018efficient}; (2) ECG is applied in a wide range of complex applications, such as disease diagnosis based on classification and maternal-fetal waveform prediction based on generations.
 These tasks differ from the primarily predictive goals of other time-series data, like stock price forecasting~\cite{liutimer,zhou2022fedformer}.
 Therefore, it is necessary to construct a specialized benchmark for ECG to validate existing methods and guide the design of new ones.

-In this paper, we propose a comprehensive benchmark to standardize ECG learning and evaluation, comprising the following three parts:
+In this paper, we propose a comprehensive benchmark to standardize ECG research, comprising the following three parts:

 \textbf{(1) }\textbf{Comprehensive ECG evaluations}.
 As shown in Figure~\ref{fig:teaser}(a), we define a set of evaluations designed for the broad range of medical applications of ECG, which include four downstream tasks: (a) Classification for disease diagnosis and event prediction~\cite{hannun2019cardiologist,ribeiro2020automatic}, (b) Detection for key waveform (e.g., P-wave) localization ~\cite{murray1980real,kumar2019efficient}, (c) Forecasting for ECG dynamics prediction~\cite{prakarsha2022time}, (d) Generation for maternal-fetal ECG separation~\cite{sarkar2021cardiogan}.
 These tasks provide a comprehensive framework for evaluation, which can fully assess model performance and ensure that they are rigorously tested and can be effectively adapted to various ECG applications.